debiki/talkyard/README.md

 might be working in their own work-in-progress topic branches that you don't know about. -->

-How to translate to a new language: [i18n-README](translations/i18n-README.md) (step 1 and 2 only). — Open any translations pull request to the translations repo: https://github.com/debiki/ty-cla (not to https://github.com/debiki/talkyard).
+How to translate to a new language: [i18n-README](translations/i18n-README.md) (step 1 and 2 only). — Open any translations pull request to the ty-translations repo: https://github.com/debiki/ty-translations.

 You need to agree to [this Contributor License Agreement](./docs/CLA-v2.txt).
 You do that by reading it (there's a human friendly intro) and appending a single line